jacob-stone9554/ToDo-API-Minimal/README.md

 It manipulates a single model, Item, using the HTTP verbs, GET, PUT, POST, and DELETE.

 It uses MinimalAPI controllers, so most of the action happens in Program.cs.

+I am developing a functionally identical API using traditional controllers at the same time.